disappearinjon/microdrive/README.md

 # Helping me

+## For Everyone
+* If you like `microdrive`, please let me know!
+I'd love to know if somebody is using it!
 * If you encounter a bug or a confusing aspect of the tool that could be improved, please file an issue as requested in "Getting Help," above.
   Similarly, if there's a feature you'd like to see, I'd like to know!